Probate & Deceased Estate Valuation in Sydney

 What is a Probate Valuation?

-A probate is a Court Order that confirms the executor of the will (or the administrator) has permission to distribute the deceased’s assets and property.
+Probate is a court order that confirms the executor of the will (or the administrator) has permission to distribute the deceased’s assets and property.
 It also confirms that the last will and testament are valid.
 A probate/deceased estate valuation in Sydney is necessary so that the Supreme Court of NSW can grant you probate.
+For NSW-wide matters, see our property valuation in NSW page.
+If you need property valuers in Sydney for a court-ready report, our team can help.

 When and Why do I need a Probate Valuation?